-Receiving Transfer Orders
+Receiving Fulfilled Transfer Orders

 When items being transferred between locations are received by a warehouse, the transfer order must be marked as received.
-Receiving a transfer order does the following:
+Receiving a fulfilled transfer order does the following:

 -